Frequently Asked Questions

 The activities are matched to the curriculum from KS2 -5 and cover many subjects including Maths, English, Geography and Business Studies as well as broader themes such as Enterprise and Environmental education.

 Visit our “Learning Zone” to sample how activities can be searched and downloaded and to understand how the board game becomes a platform for learning.

-Our sponsors continue to host events where invited local schools, colleges and possibly training providers play the game and receive complimentary copies of Business on the Move.
+Sometimes an individual business might host an event where invited local schools, colleges and possibly training providers play the game and receive complimentary copies of Business on the Move.